ryanblakeley/terrafarm-api/README.md

 [terra.farm][301]

-The Terrafarm API serves a GraphQL endpoint and other utilities.
+The Terrafarm API serves a REST endpoint and GraphQL endpoint for the Terrafarm Database.

 ## Contributing